How to Plan your Student Finance

 If some bills are not included within your rent and you’re living with other students or tenants in a private property, calculate how these bills will be divided beforehand to avoid any disputes later on.

 You will have to pay for gas, electricity and water if it isn’t already included within your accommodation rent.
-Use a smart meter reading to make sure you’re not paying for more than your usage.
+Use a smart meter, often provided by your utility supplier to make sure you’re not paying for more than your usage.

 Internet, telephone and TV